asterinas/trustflow-teeapps/README.md

 TeeApps contain a general framework for developing TEE applications and various application implementations used in federated AI/BI.

 ## Features
-- TeeApps run on the Intel SGX Machine.
+- TeeApps support different tee platforms: Intel SGX2, Intel TDX and Hygon Csv.
 It will be remote attested by [Capsule Manager](https://github.com/secretflow/capsule-manager) who holds the data keys corresponding to encrypted inputs.
+We also support simulation mode for users who do not have these tee environments.
 - TeeApps use secretflow component spec to define inputs, outputs and other attributes.

 ## Quick Start